Meet Our Staff

 Student Services Coordinator /

 I grew up north of Boulder on a 5-acre farm and got my B.A. in International Affairs from CU Boulder.
-I have lived in the U.S., Germany, France, Colombia, and Ecuador in the last decade and now I'm putting down roots in the Capitol Hill neighborhood of Denver with my kitten and my beloved partner.
-Before starting at CSE, I worked as an ESL teacher for many years, and am currently teaching one of our Reading & Writing courses.
-I feel so lucky to work at a place where I get to learn about different cultures, empower people to achieve their goals, and use all the languages I speak (Spanish, German, & French).
-Learning another language opens new doors and provides a fresh perspective on the world.
-I am honored to support people on this life changing journey!
+I have lived in the U.S., Germany, France, Colombia, and Ecuador in the last decade both for my studies and for work.
+Before starting at CSE, I worked as an ESL teacher for many years so I am always happy to step into the classroom as a substitute when needed.
+I love spending every day at work helping our students achieve their goals and using the languages I speak (Spanish, German, & French).
+Learning another language opens new doors and provides a fresh perspective on the world so I am honored to support people on this life changing journey!

 DSO / Student Services Coordinator